davemolk/scripts/README.md

 ## fof
 enter a search term and a file name (list of additional search terms, line-separated) and get back results (blurb plus url) from ask, bing, brave, duckduckgo, yahoo, and yandex. use 'exact' for exact term matching.

+## lines
+take a bunch of files with line-separated urls/words/whatevers and get one large file containing all those urls/words/whatevers.
+Or, do the same thing with csv files.

 ## ngd
 google dorking, but with duck duck go (so, not google dorking...)
 (larger version under development)